 The generation of the atlas was supported by a Grant by the National Science foundation (NSF) - BSC 0726685.

-These problems stress the importance of a representative atlas and of good correspondence between the normalization method used for the atlas and for the group analysis.
-For this reason we provide the atlas generated with a number of different normalization methods.
+Because of this, a representative atlas with good correspondence between the normalization method used for the group analysis and the atlas generation is required.
+For this reason we provide different versions of the atlas generated with a number of different normalization methods.

 The probabilistic atlas also provides a measure of the certainty with with anatomical assignments can be made.
 The image shows the proportion of the 20 individuals that overlapped with the same lobule in atlas space.
 We generated the atlas for:

 In collaboration with Prof. Timmann from the University of Duisburg-Essen we also imaged the deep cerebellar nuclei in a set of 23 separate subjects at 7T, using susceptibility-weighted imaging.
 The dentate, emboliform, globose and fastigial nuclei play an important part of the cerebellar circuit, as the relay all output of the cerebellum.
 In the latest versions of the probabilistic atlas we provide probabilistic ROIs for the dentate, the interposed (emboliform and globose) and fastigial nuclei.
 Note that given the small size of the cerebellar nuclei, the overlap is relatively poor even after SUIT normalization.
 For studies of these structures, we therefore recommend spatial normalization using a dentate ROI .

 The atlas can be used with the Atlas Widget in FSLView, part of the FSL package.
 The atlas for FSLView is available for

-The FLIRT and FNIRT versions are already included in newer distributions of FSL.
+The FLIRT and FNIRT versions are already included in current distributions of FSL.
 The lobular assignment is approximately spatially unbiased in these atlases, however the maximal probabilities after SUIT alignment is in general higher.
 To install the atlas(es):

 The Atlas for MRICroN